Showing posts with label 2014. Show all posts

 I always loved The Lost Boys, they started as England's answer to the Carebears!
 Their demos are outstanding and I still remember my jaw dropping to the floor when I saw Ooh Crikey Wot a Scorcher - a masterpiece!!

 And that "main menu" system used to access each demo screen?
 Impressive, to say the least?
 Hmm, but what would happen if it was adapted into a game?
 Would it be good enough?
-Why not take a look for yourself at Killing Spree because I think its potential was absolutely insane.
+Why not take a look for yourself at Killing Spree because I think its potential is absolutely insane.
 Like an early Cybermorph... sigh... what might have been?

 Finally, Demozoo features a massive page dedicated to The Lost Boys and their fantastic ST catalogue.